Magneto (Marvel Comics): Rise of Magneto

 Magneto's experiences during the Holocaust (Nazi Germany, Auschwitz, and Vinnytsia) shaped his outlook on the situation that mutants face in the Marvel Universe.
 Determined to keep such atrocities from ever being committed against mutantkind, he is willing to use deadly force to protect mutants.
 He believes that mutants ("Homo superior") will become the dominant life form on the planet and he sets about either creating a homeland on Earth where mutants can live peacefully, or conquering and enslaving humanity in the name of mutantkind.

 Magneto's first villainous act is attacking a United States military base called Cape Citadel after bringing down missiles.
 He is driven off by Charles Xavier's mutant students, the X-Men, in their first mission.
 He creates Asteroid M, an orbital base of operations in a hollowed-out asteroid.
 He then gathers a group of angry and disillusioned mutants including his own, albeit at the time unbeknown to him, son and daughter Quicksilver and the Scarlet Witch, and formed the Brotherhood of Evil Mutants to further his goals.
 Magneto briefly conquers the South American nation of San Marco in the hopes of establishing a mutant homeland there, but is again foiled by the X-Men.
 He tries to make the Toad infiltrate the X-Men.
 When that fails, he captures the Angel and tries to force him to tell the secrets of the X-Men.
 However, the other X-Men rescue their member and destroy Asteroid M.

 Magneto is captured by the Stranger, a powerful alien being, whom he initially thought was another powerful mutant.
 The Stranger encases Magneto and Toad in a special cocoon and spirits them away to another planet, the Stranger's laboratory world.
 Back on Earth, Magneto's Brotherhood splinters, and Quicksilver and Scarlet Witch desert him.
 Magneto escapes to Earth by repairing a spaceship on the Stranger's planet, but leaves the Toad behind.
 He captures nearly all the X-Men and takes over the Mansion, hoping to use the Angel's parents to create a race of mutants, but is recaptured by the Stranger.
 Magneto remains on the Stranger's world for a time, but escapes again thanks to the unwitting assistance of scientist Dane Whitman, makes his way back to Earth, and reassembles the Brotherhood of Evil Mutants with the exception of the mutant Mastermind.
-He then captures the X-Men, but with the help of the Avengers and a rebellious member of the Brotherhood, Toad, Magneto is defeated again.